lethgar/EJ/Ch3/closuresHomework.md

 #### 'A closure is the combination of a function and the lexical environment within which that function was declared.'

+##### 'Closure — A function that is a first-class citizen and has access to variables local to the scope in which it was defined.'

+##### 'Whenever a function is defined inside another function, the inner function will have access to any variables that are declared in the outer.'

 // Lexical Environment — The hidden part to understand Closures
 Amandeep Singh 5.12.19
 https://tinyurl.com/yy77cu65